Christm4s/AndroidIDS/README.md

 # AndroidIDS
-An Intrusion Detection system for android mobile devices which incorporates Keystroke Dynamics.
+An Intrusion Detection system for android mobile devices which incorporates Keystroke Dynamics or Keyboard Biometrics.